Von Miller: 'I killed the game today' with penalty

 ORCHARD PARK, N.Y. -- Von Miller has had plenty of days when he's helped lift the Denver Broncos to a win, but Sunday he quickly took the Broncos' rather homely 26-16 loss to the Buffalo Bills and put it squarely on his own shoulders.

-The Broncos, who trailed, 23-16 at the time, had put the Bills into a third-and-5 situation at the Denver 46-yard line.
+The Broncos, who trailed 23-16 at the time, had put the Bills into a third-and-5 situation at the Denver 46-yard line.
 Bills quarterback Tyrod Taylor dropped back and was trying to get the ball to wide receiver Jordan Matthews when Miller crashed into the quarterback.

 Taylor's throw fell incomplete and the Broncos appeared to have forced a punt in what was still going to be a one-possession game.

-Miller, who said he and Taylor had been "laughing and joking all game, then offered Taylor his hand to help him before he quickly pulled it away.
-As soon as Miller pulled his hand away referee Carl Cheffers threw the flag.
+Miller, who said he and Taylor had been "laughing and joking" all game, then offered Taylor his hand to help him before he quickly pulled it away.
+As soon as the linebacker pulled his hand away, referee Carl Cheffers threw the flag.

-"I didn't see it, but how (the officials) explained it to me, I guess Von gave him a hand to help the guy up and he moved the hand away,'' said Broncos coach Vance Joseph.
-"He called it so I guess that's what he thought it was.
+"I didn't see it, but how [the officials] explained it to me, I guess Von gave him a hand to help the guy up and he moved the hand away,'' said Broncos coach Vance Joseph.
+"He called it, so I guess that's what he thought it was.
 It's pro football, but he called it.''

 The penalty kept the Bills' offense on the field and moved the ball to the Broncos' 31-yard line.
-From there the Bills steadily moved the ball to the Broncos' 9-yard line and from there Steven Hauschka kicked a 27-yard field goal to give the Bills a 10-point lead with just over three minutes left in the game.
+The Bills steadily moved the ball to the Broncos' 9-yard line, and from there Steven Hauschka kicked a 27-yard field goal to give the Bills a 10-point lead with just over three minutes left.

 "I know Tyrod ...
 I don't even talk to quarterbacks, I don't do anything with quarterbacks,'' Miller said.
 "But Tyrod, we were laughing and joking the whole game and on that play I just made a very, very crucial mistake at a vital point in the game ...
 I've got to be a better sportsman and I just can't put my team in that situation.''